Period: Painted Head / Flock Head

 Belt (with or without sider)

-Pistol Belt (with slider)
+Pistol Belt (with or without slider)

 Colt .45 Pistol